bmrf/tron/README.md

 *[link to Stage 4 code](https://github.com/bmrf/tron/blob/master/resources/stage_4_repair/stage_4_repair.bat)*

+0. **MSI installer cleanup**: Use the Microsoft `msizap.exe` utility to remove orphaned MSI installer files from the installer cache

 1. **DISM image check & repair**: Microsoft utility for checking the Windows Image Store (sort of a more powerful System File Checker).
 Windows 8 and up only

 2. **Registry permissions reset**: Grant `SYSTEM` and `Administrator` users full permissions on HKLM, HKCU, and HKCR hives.
 This is an add-only permissions operation (does not remove any permissions).
 Use the `-srr` flag skips this operation